andreaceccanti/iam-website/content/en/docs/tasks/administration/aup-management/_index.md

 ![request AUP signature confirmation](../images/request-aup-signature-5.png)

-After this operation if the user login, the user need to sign the AUP again before accessing the service.
+After this operation, if the user logs in, they must sign the AUP again before accessing the service.

 ## Sign AUP on behalf of the user

-Administrator can sign AUP on behalf of the user
+Administrator can sign AUP on behalf of the user.

 Log into the service using admin credentials and click on the _Users_ link on the left navigation bar: